cygnus666/Circuit-Sword/How-to-set-up-the-Circuit-Sword.md

 15. Solder an additional "mode" button to the power switch board then trim the pins

-16. Solder the spacers to the Add-on board
+16. Solder the spacers to the Add-on board one on top of the other

 17. Stick the heatsink to the CPU